 Also, learners can strive to climb up the ranks and earn the coveted top spot by introducing leaderboards that display the top performers.
 This not only motivates learners to excel but also fosters a sense of community as they engage in friendly competition with their peers.

-2. Progress tracking with levels and milestones
+2. Progress tracking with levels, milestones, and game mechanics

 Progress tracking systems with levels and milestones offer learners a visual representation of their learning journey.
 As learners complete tasks or modules, they unlock new levels, providing them with a sense of progress and accomplishment.